-A Criminal Conviction is merely the result of a judicial hearing in which a person has been found guilty and responsible of committing a crime or felony.
+A Criminal Conviction is merely the result of a judicial hearing in which a person has been found guilty and responsible for committing a crime or felony.
 A criminal conviction can negatively alter or change the immigration status and conditions of any individual who is not a United States citizen.

 Amongst the most common crimes that can lead to a criminal conviction are fraud and theft, where the perpetrator is responsible for losses of over ten thousand dollars.

 Criminal convictions can significantly alter immigration conditions and statuses, in some cases jeopardizing the ability to work for an employer, titles and professional licenses, driver’s licenses, and identification.
 Being convicted of a crime may alter much more than just immigration privileges.
-As a matter of fact, being convicted of a crime while not being a citizen of the U.S. can cause irreparable damage to the lives of your family, who unreasonably have to pay the consequences for an act that was not committed on their behalf.
+Being convicted of a crime while not being a U.S. citizen, can cause irreparable damage to the lives of families.
+They would unreasonably have to pay the consequences for an act that was not committed on their behalf.

-There are some existent factors that can be of great support to reach a fair trial for the person being charged of the crime.
+There are some existent factors that can be of great support to reach a fair trial for the person being charged for the crime.
 If the person has the majority of his family, has children or is married to a US citizen, does not use extraneous substances and alcohol, is a volunteer and a part of his community has served in the United States military and does not present a previous criminal history or other arrest warrants while in the country.
 These are all beneficiary factors that will help guide your attorney to defend you.

 A defense attorney is a lawyer who works in the defense of an individual or company who has been charged and accused of criminal behavior.
-If you have been accused of committing a crime, you are entitled to reach a criminal defense lawyer to represent you in trial, providing you with their professional knowledge and resources to defend your case.
+If you have been accused of committing a crime, you are entitled to reach a criminal defense lawyer to represent you in a trial, providing you with their professional knowledge and resources to defend your case.